Wordbee

 Research and Audit

-Analyzed elements in brand: brand applied cross existing assets, social media presence, Outlook signature and Newsletters.
-Internal team perception of the brand, logo evaluation, existing brand guidelines evaluation
+Analyzed elements in brand: brand applied across existing assets, social media presence, Outlook signature and Newsletters.
+Internal team perception of the brand, logo evaluation, existing brand guidelines evaluation.

 Website Insights